• Skip to primary navigation

 • Freeze the crust for 10 minutes while you make the filling.

-• In a large bowl, use a hand mixer to to beat cream cheese, sugar, sour cream, flour and vanilla on low speed, just until combined.
+• In a large bowl, use a hand mixer to to beat 16 oz. cream cheese, ½ cup granulated sugar, ¼ cup sour cream, 1 tablespoon all purpose flour, ½ teaspoon vanilla extract on low speed, just until combined.

-• Beat in the eggs, one at a time, until combined, making sure not to over-beat.
+• Beat in 2 eggs, one at a time, until combined, making sure not to over-beat.

 • Pour filling onto crust-lined pan.

-• Microwave chocolate in a small bowl for 30 seconds.
+• Microwave 2 oz. semi-sweet chocolate in a small bowl for 30 seconds.
 Stir and repeat heating at 15-second intervals, until the chocolate is melted and smooth.

 • Drop the chocolate by the spoonful on the batter.
 You may have some left over.
 You can use it to decorate the cooked Instant Pot Oreo Cheesecake.